 You may not be able to visit your favourite art gallery or museum in person right now, but that doesn’t mean you can’t enjoy what’s inside.
-In fact, many galleries and museums all over the world are opening their virtual doors for people to come in and explore their fantastic masterpieces.
-Many are offering virtual tours for free, so get ready to immerse your self in art and culture.
+In fact many galleries and museums around the world are opening their virtual doors for your enjoyment.

 Now you can visit the Tel Aviv Museum of Art without hopping on a plane!
 With detailed images and descriptions of each exhibit, this online tour is a feast for the eyes.

 No one does art quite like the Dutch masters, which is why The Rijksmuseum in Amsterdam has introduced a range of online tours, showcasing their world famous collections.

 Discover what goes on behind-the-scenes at London’s National Gallery with this exclusive collection of staff interviews, art restoration projects and more!

 On The Tate website, home to the Tate Britain and Tate Modern galleries in London, as well as Tate Liverpool and Tate St Ives, you can explore over 78,000 works of art from all four galleries.

 New York’s Metropolitan Museum of Art, also known as The Met, wants to continue to provide access to the arts and learning during the coronavirus pandemic.
 Check out their digital digest to find out what’s available.

 The seldom-seen side of World War Two has been captured in a collection of images displayed at London’s Imperial War Museum.
 Photos include Venus, the bulldog mascot of the destroyer HMS Vansittart, and the unusual overshoes worn by members of the Special Operations Executive.